Mackenzie Zacharias: Career

 On March 17, 2022, Team Zacharias announced that they would be joining forces with Jennifer Jones for the 2022–23 season.
 Jones would take over the team as skip, with the four Zacharias members each moving down one position in the lineup.
 The newly revised Jones lineup found immediate success on tour, winning the 2022 Saville Shoot-Out after an undefeated run.
 The team then competed in the 2022 PointsBet Invitational single elimination event where they won all four of their games to claim the title.
 They had three semifinal finishes in a row at the 2022 Curlers Corner Autumn Gold Curling Classic, 2022 Stu Sells 1824 Halifax Classic and the DeKalb Superspiel, losing to Michèle Jäggi, Christina Black and Nancy Martin respectively.
 At the 2023 Manitoba Scotties Tournament of Hearts, Team Jones went undefeated to win their first provincial title as a new squad.
 This qualified the team for the 2023 Scotties Tournament of Hearts where after an opening draw loss, they went on a ten-game winning streak to qualify for the final where they faced the three-time defending champions in Team Kerri Einarson.
 Tied 2–2 in the fifth, Jones pulled up light on her final draw which gave Team Canada a steal of two.
 In the ninth, Jones missed a pivotal freeze which left Einarson with an open hit to count five to secure the win.
 In Grand Slam play, Team Jones reached the playoffs in four of six events but never made it past the quarterfinal round.

 Following the 2022–23 season, Zacharias announced she would be stepping back from competitive curling.
 She did compete in one event during the 2023–24 season, however, the 2024 Manitoba Scotties Tournament of Hearts where she was the alternate for the Kate Cameron rink.
 The team finished 6–2 through the round robin and championship round.
 This qualified them for the semifinal, where they lost 8–4 to Beth Peterson.

+Zacharias stated in February 2024 that she was permanently stepping away from the game with no plans to return to competitive curling, following discontent with the competitive nature of the game and hinting at team chemistry issues following her team competing with Jones.